 I see what was, and is, and will abide;

 In the first lines of ‘Sonnets from The River Duddon: After-Thought,’ the speaker begins by referring to “Thee,” someone he considers his “partner and…guide.”
 The fact that “Thee” is capitalized is an interesting feature of this first line and one that’s repeated a few times throughout the poem.
-Wordsworth capitalizes some of what he considered the most important words in the poem.
+Wordsworth capitalizes on some of what he considered the most important words in the poem.
 This draws extra attention to them while also adding an extra amount of emphasis.

 The “Thee” he’s talking to is a man, someone he spent time with and who he considered his partner, but also someone who taught him a great deal.
 The next lines inform the reader that this person has passed away.
 Wordsworth knows that any “sympathies” are in “Vain.”
 There’s nothing he can do to change this fact, plus the person wouldn’t hear him anyway.

 It’s in the third line that the speaker, who is William Wordsworth, brings the reader into his setting.
 He’s walking along the river Duddon from its source where Westmoreland, Cumberland, and Lancashire meet, as noted by the Toronto Library, to the sea.
 When he looks around him he can see what was, where the river starts, what is, where he’s walking now, and what “will abide,” where the river flows in front of him.
 This thoughtful phrase is a metaphor for life.
-At this moment, when considering death, he can think about the past, his present, what’s coming for all humans—death.
+At this moment, when considering death, he can think about the past, his present, and what’s coming for all humans—death.

 Still glides the Stream, and shall for ever glide;